TRoyer86/MySQL/README.md

 While these are class assignments, I have chosen to upload my version of the solutions only after they have been graded and my professor has uploaded his solutions to his website.

+The file toyuniversity.sql builds the toyuniversity database that is used for certain queries.